Conditions in Approval Path

 Click on the "Add Condition" button

-Add an Expression (jiraexpressions) - Condition will be only be executed correctly if the expression returns a logical value.
+Add Jira Expression: Condition will be only be executed if the expression returns a logical value.
 Condition is met when expression results true, otherwise it will not be met.

 Current User - User who starts approval path on issue/ using API Key/ using workflow condition